-B.8.2 Responsibilities of the Chief Constable
+B.8.2 Responsibilities of the Chief Constable:

-- Approval of the annual capital programme by the PFCC authorises the Chief Constable to incur expenditure on schemes providing the project appraisal has been approved and expenditure on the scheme does not exceed the sum contained in the approved programme by more than the amounts identified in Section G. - ii) To ensure that property leases, finance leases or other credit arrangements with athe-value or term above the limits set out in Section G are not entered into without the prior approval of the <a href="https://example.com/athe-value-
+- i) Approval of the annual capital programme by the PFCC authorises the Chief Constable to incur expenditure on schemes providing the project appraisal has been approved and expenditure on the scheme does not exceed the sum contained in the approved programme by more than the amounts identified in Section G. - ii) To ensure that property leases, finance leases or other credit arrangements with a value or term above the limits set out in Section G are not entered into without the prior approval of the PFCC's Chief Finance Officer.